ePaperInnovation/pl-mcu-epd/Documentation/intro.rst

 experience with embedded programming is expected and discussion will focus on the specifics of this code base.
-The code is able to drive a slideshow of full size, pre-rendered, images in the PGM file format to a chosen display.
+The code is able to drive a slideshow of full size, pre-rendered, images in the PGM file format to a chosen display (the slideshow is defined using the ``slides.txt`` file).
 Due to restrictions on resources the code is not currently able to manipulate the images in any way.
 The code focusses on functionality and does not pretend to implement best practice for any specific microcontroller.
 Data transfer speed improvements are planned for subsequent